GitProger/Alferov-Lyceum-PTHS/man/server.md

 #### A small intro
  * It will be a local server launched on current workstation
  * You should use Linux, but there are also similar command in Windows or mac
- * we will use apache2 and php7.0+
+ * we will use apache2, php7.0+ and MySQL
    * install on Linux:
        ```
        sudo apt update
        sudo apt install apache2
-       sudo apt-get install php7.0 php7.0-fpm php7.0-mysql
+       sudo apt-get install php7.0 php7.0-fpm php7.0-mysql libapache2-mod-php
        ```
 ## The instructions:
  1) open terminal